Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Introduction

 We again slightly abuse the terminology and call $\lam$ the Mach number\footnote{The Mach number is defined to be $M=u/c_s$.
 In the paper, the velocity is always of size $O(1)$ (in $L^2(\Omega)$) and thus $M=O(\lambda)$.}.
 Furthermore, there exists $C>0$ such that

 Also, we assume

 holds for $0\leq s\leq 4$.

-\begin{rmk}[\textbf{Issue with the infinite depth case}] Our proof in this paper also works for the case of infinite depth, that is, $\DD_t=\{(x', x_3): -\infty<x_3<\psi(t,x')\}$.
+\begin{rmk}[\textbf{Issue with the infinite depth case}] In this paper, we study the case of water waves with a fixed bottom $\Sigma_b$ at finite depth.
+On the other hand, it is also interesting to consider the case of infinite depth, that is, $\DD_t=\{(x', x_3): -\infty<x_3<\psi(t,x')\}$.
 Nevertheless, the equation of state should be modified such that the pressure also depends on the depth.
-An example of this is to assume $p$ satisfies $\frac{\p p}{\p x_3}|_{\rho=1}=-g$ (cf. Jang-Tice-Wang \cite{JTW}).
+For instance, one may assume that $p$ satisfies $\frac{\p p}{\p x_3}|_{\rho=1}=-g$ (cf. Jang-Tice-Wang \cite{JTW}).
 Otherwise, the Mach number $\lambda$ may also be $x_3$-dependent.
-It should also be noted that there is no such issue for the incompressible gravity water wave model, in which $\qc$ is a Lagrangian multiplier not related to the density. \end{rmk}
+We also note that this issue does not arise in the setting of incompressible gravity water waves with infinite depth, where $\qc$ is a Lagrange multiplier thus unrelated to the density. \end{rmk}